lucko/bytebin/README.md

 the primary intended purpose of bytebin is to act as a middle man in the communication of two separate clients, using payload objects (uploaded to a bytebin instance) as a means to transmit data.

-it's also quite good for transferring or sharing large log/plain text files because they're particularly compressible with gzip.
+it's also quite good for transferring or sharing large log/plain text files because they're particularly compressible with gzip/zstd.

 ## api usage